Scott Wilson Group: History

 Sir Cyril Kirkpatrick (1872–1957) was Chief Engineer to the Port of London Authority from 1913 to 1924, when he established his own firm specialising in docks, harbours and sea defences.
 During World War II, Kirkpatrick advised on the construction of the concrete caissons which formed the Mulberry Harbour that facilitated the D-Day landings.
 In 1945 engineers William Scott and Dr Guthlac Wilson founded a partnership.
 Between them they were responsible for the design of the Chiswick and Twickenham Bridges over the River Thames in 1933, and the Royal Festival Hall in London.
 The two firms merged in 1951, forming Scott & Wilson, Kirkpatrick & Partners.

-In the late 1960s Scott Wilson Kirkpatrick & Partners was responsible for engineering works on the M6 motorway through the Lune Gorge in north-west England.
-The firm grew through acquisitions over the following decades.
-In August 1995 the company purchased two British Rail engineering design offices in Glasgow and Swindon during the privatisation of British Rail.
+In the late 1960s, Scott Wilson Kirkpatrick & Partners was responsible for engineering works on the M6 motorway through the Lune Gorge in north-west England.
+Throughout the latter half of the 20th century, the firm continued to grow, largely through acquisitions.
+In August 1995, the company purchased two British Rail engineering design offices in Glasgow and Swindon during the privatisation of British Rail.
 Other acquisitions were in the fields of environmental consultancy, health and education property, power and mining, landscape design and engineering.

-In 1997 the firm adopted the name Scott Wilson, and it floated on the London Stock Exchange on 15 March 2006.
-The company acquired the civil engineering specialist Benaim Enterprise in 2008 for £5.5 million.
+In 1997, the firm adopted the name Scott Wilson.
+One year later, it enacted job cuts in response to the 1997 Asian financial crisis.

-On 10 September 2010, American engineering design firm URS Corporation completed its acquisition of Scott Wilson Group plc.
-Scott Wilson Group plc is no longer listed in the London Stock Exchange.
-Scott Wilson rebranded initially as URS-Scott Wilson, though the Scott Wilson name was dropped in the UK, Ireland, Europe and the Middle East in 2012, and in India in 2013.
+On 15 March 2006, it was floated on the London Stock Exchange, reducing its debt pile in the process.
+Later that same year, the company resumed its acquisitive activities, and publicly declared its interest in acquiring property consultancies in particular.
+During 2007, it completed the acquisitions of both DCL Consulting Engineers and McLay Collier; annual profits also rose to £10 million that same yar.
+During 2008, the company completed multiple acquisitions, including of the Terrance Lee Partnership and Benaim Enterprise, the latter being in exchange for £5.5 million.

+In early 2009, in response to the Great Recession, Scott Wilson enacted a salary freeze along with job cuts comprising 10 percent of its global workforce.
+That same year, the company secured a contract to redesign Farringdon Station for the Crossrail programme, as well as further work on the Mersey Barrage.

+During the summer of 2010, a bidding war to purchase Scott Wilson Group broke out between two American engineering companies, CH2M and URS Corporation.
+In late June, URS Corporation announced that its offer of £161 million has secured the recommendation of Scott Wilson's board, after which CH2M submitted a higher offer of £189 million to buy Scott Wilson, which was in turn surpassed by URS's increased offer of £223 million.
+In early July, CH2M announced it would not place any further bids for the firm.